Davio-2002/JsonParser/README.md

 # JSON Parser

-A powerful and lightweight **JSON Parser** implemented in modern **C++20**.
+A powerful and lightweight **JSON Parser** implemented in modern **C++**.
 This parser can handle JSON strings and JSON files, converting them into structured data.
 It supports objects, arrays, strings, numbers, booleans, and null values.

 ## **Features**